JOURNAL OF A COFFIN DODGER CHAPTER A

 He went to the fridge, opened the door, and started unpacking his carton of grog.

-As he loaded loaded the cans into the fridge, he asked,
+As he loaded the cans into the fridge, he asked,

 'Who’s the broad?'